 Not a planned stop, but when one comes upon a veritable Winter Wonderland of pure, magical snow stretching to the horizon, one must stop the car and frolic.
-It’s Newton’s 4th law of motion.
-Okay.
-Back to the Golden Circle…
+I think it’s Newton’s 4th law of motion.
+Okay, back to the Golden Circle…

 Iceland is a hotbed for geothermal activity.
-Geysir is considered the original hot-water spout, but it is no longer active.
-However, Strokkur, located close by, spouts streams of geothermal water roughly every ten minutes, so you shouldn’t have to wait long to view the spectacle.
+Geysir is considered the original hot-water spout, but it’s eruptions have been infrequent at best.
+Nearby Strokkur, however spouts streams of geothermal water roughly every ten minutes.
+You shouldn’t have to wait long to view the spectacle.
 Just be sure to have your camera ready!

 The third and final stop along the traditional Golden Circle route was by far Sam’s and my favorite.
 In a nation with enough natural beauty to rival Rivendell, Gulfoss waterfall manages to stand out.

 Gulfoss is a majestic multi-tier waterfall, and one of the most iconic sights in Iceland.
+If you’ve ever seen a postcard from Iceland, chances are high that this waterfall was on it.
 The pictures I’d seen before our trip definitely didn’t do its raw beauty justice.

 Be sure to take in the panoramic view from several vantage points, as each one offers a unique and equally stunning view.